Kamchatka Oblast (Russian Empire): History

-For the first time the Kamchatka Oblast as part of the Irkutsk governorate was formed on August 23, 1803.
+Originally, the Kamchatka Oblast was part of the Irkutsk Governorate and was formed on August 23, 1803.
 The center of the Oblast was appointed Verkhne-Kamchatsk, on April 21, 1812, the administration of the region was transferred to Petropavlovsk harbor.
 In 1822 the Oblast was abolished.
 Instead, in the Irkutsk Governorate, the Kamchatka Maritime Administration was established with its center in Petropavlovsk.

 In 1849, the Kamchatka Oblast was re-established from the Kamchatka Maritime Administration and the Gizhiginsky District of the Okhotsk Maritime Administration.
 However, already in 1856, the Kamchatka Oblast was abolished, and its territory became part of the Primorskaya Oblast.

 By the law of June 30, 1909, the Kamchatka Oblast was created for the third time.
 The Oblast included Petropavlovsk, Okhotsk, Gizhiginsky, Anadyr Uyezds and the Commander Islands, separated from the Primorskaya Oblast.
 At the same time, in the territory of Chukotka (part of the Anadyr Uyezd) the Chukotka Uyezd was formed.
 In 1922, the Kamchatka Oblast was transformed into the Kamchatka Governorate.